 All teachers ensure excellent targeted classroom teaching called Quality First Teaching.
-This is where teachers plan for appropriately differentiated activities across all subject areas.
-Teachers have high expectations of the children and base the teaching on prior knowledge and understanding, enabling children to build upon what they already know/are able to do.
-Children work in ability groups which differ for different subjects.
-As children all make progress at different rates, the children move between ability groups on a regular basis.
+This is where teachers plan for appropriately tailored activities across all subject areas.
+Teachers have high expectations of the children and base their teaching on prior knowledge and understanding, enabling children to build upon what they already know/are able to do.
+The curriculum and linked tasks/activities will be personalised to support the needs of pupils with SEND wherever necessary.